rabbitmq/rabbitmq-website/site/release-notes/README-3.0.0.txt

 25000 don't write a PID file when -detached is specified as it will
       not be right
-25263 fix channel number in error message if rabbit_writer crashes
+25263 fix channel number in error message if rabbit_writer crashes 25295, 25297 fix a couple of small memory leaks in rabbit_channel when
+      one channel sees many queues deleted

 enhancements
 24991 correctly enforce AMQP frame_max.
 Note that some buggy clients